\(\DeclareMathOperator*{\oiint}{{\subset\!\supset} \llap{\iint}}\)

 A video of a Boston Dynamics robot dancing.

-(When on can "make the system dance" [usually metaprhorical, but literal in this case], one generally has the desired level of control of the system.)
+(When on can "make the system dance" [usually metaphorically, but literally in this case], one generally has achieved the desired level of control of the system.)

 We shall identify \(T^2\) with \([0,2\pi]^2\), with units of radians, via the standard coordinate patch \(\phi: [0, 2\pi]^2 \to T^2\) given by \(\phi(\theta_1, \theta_2) = ((\cos(\theta_1), \sin(\theta_1)), (\cos(\theta_2), \sin(\theta_1)))\) and therefore endow it with the units of radians, although it is technically unitless.
 The Riemannian metric (r-metric) \(g(\theta_1, \theta_2)\) (written as \(M(\theta)\) in the following graphic from https://youtu.be/BjD-pL819LA?si=q8_It-jJFEq0AmEu&t=212; \(g(\theta)\) in the following graphic is the gravity term) may be read off the equation of motion (EoM):